IrisLiu-00/dndnotes/_notes/Campaign/Story Web.md

 - Learned of the legends of the last engine of fate and want to replicate it (don't know it will destroy the world)
 - Led/controlled by Gilead, a lot of them are fate-stolen
 - Owl, apostasy lawyer, also have some puppet leader whos an old man?
-	- puppet head is close to home - the patrician, one of the dukes?
+	- puppet head is close to home - the patrician, one of the dukes, Giltstern?
-- experimenting on fray-tides because they know it's related to the first engine - also in avizallo
 - steps to power
 	- find ancient artificer's lab on how to create advanced automata
 	- find pieces of the old fate engine
 Gilead, the dragon king - The Big Bad
 - figure out the motif/aesthetic
 - gotta be cooler/sexier, gotta fall a little in love with your bad guy
+- the fray tides are getting worse bc of Gilead's return
 - eats people's fate - control over the fate engine will let them eat the fate of everyone + the world itself
 	- what does it mean to lose your fate?
 	- a PC whose fate is eaten becomes a malicious NPC, an aspect of the fate eater